meltyourface/blank/posts/mind-control/Magickal-Mind-Control-Ritual-for-Personal-Growth/index.md

 7. Sealing the Acquired Powers:

-Hold the sigil in your hands and empower it with your intentions as you recite: "With this sigil, I seal my bond with Mnemosyne and Intuitus.
+**Hold the sigil in your hands and empower it with your intentions as you recite**: "With this sigil, I seal my bond with Mnemosyne and Intuitus.
 May your wisdom and insight become part of me, magnifying my mind control abilities and personal growth.
 Blessed be."

 Wear or carry the sigil with you, allowing its energy and the bond you have forged to become embedded within your life.